-After a long hiatus CEPR is pleased to relaunch its weekly Labor Market Policy Research Reports.
+After a long hiatus CEPR is pleased to relaunch its Labor Market Policy Research Reports.
 The following pieces serve to illustrate the state of Labor in the United States:

 Center for Economics and Policy Research